Azure-Samples/aihlsignited-medindexer/README.md

 ### 🚀 How to Get Started

-If you are new to Azure AI Search, follow the labs step-by-step to gain an in-depth understanding of the technology.
-For AI engineers already familiar with these concepts, you can skip ahead to the use case sections, which demonstrate how to create knowledge stores for policies and X-ray images.
+If you're new to Azure AI Search, start with the step-by-step labs to build a solid foundation in the technology.
+Experienced AI engineers can jump straight to the use case sections, which showcase how to create **Coded Policy Knowledge Stores** and **X-ray Knowledge Stores** for real-world applications.

 #### 🧪 [Azure AI Search Labs](labs\README.md)